xtone/ui-scan-android-sdk/README.md

 ### Both
 - Screen where the fixed UI section at the bottom is hidden from view or reduced in size when scrolling(https://github.com/xtone/AndroidAutoScreenShot/issues/1)
+- Upward scrolling vertical screen like a chat application(https://github.com/xtone/AndroidAutoScreenShot/issues/9)
+- Screen with a collapsible toolbar created in Compose and wrapped in an `AppBarLayout` element(https://github.com/xtone/AndroidAutoScreenShot/issues/10)

 ### XML
 - Entire screen with `GridView` scrolled vertically(https://github.com/xtone/AndroidAutoScreenShot/issues/2)